Setting challenging tasks and assignments

 Questions for reflection

-1. Which ways of setting challenging tasks and assignments exit in your own faculty?
+1. Which ways of setting challenging tasks and assignments exist in your own faculty?

 2. How do your students cope with challenging tasks and how do you as a teacher support them in solving those tasks?